CtrlK

 Specificity

 The description names the domain (neo4j-agent-memory Python package, hosted service NAMS) and mentions some actions like 'writing documentation, blog posts, tutorials, PRDs, or code samples' and 'comparing agent memory approaches,' but it doesn't list concrete technical actions the skill performs (e.g., 'configure MemoryClient connections, store and retrieve agent memories, set up framework integrations').
-It reads more as a reference guide than a list of specific capabilities.
+It reads more as a reference guide scope than a list of concrete capabilities.

 2 / 3